kavia-common/skill-story-learning-platform-263893-263902/skill_story_backend/README.md

 - Or use the helper script:
   python tests/login_smoke.py --base-url http://localhost:3001 --email you@example.com --password "yourStrongPassword"

+Notes:
-Both /api/auth/login and its alias /api/auth/token return:
+- Both /api/auth/login and its alias /api/auth/token are available for compatibility with older clients.
+- Successful responses return:
   { "access_token": "...", "refresh_token": "...", "token_type": "bearer" }
+- Ensure .env is configured (see .env.example) and the database is reachable.
+Register a user before login if none exists.

 ## Demo Flow